laszlo-major/unified-logger/README.md

 * WRITE_EXTERNAL_STORAGE would be needed if you wanted to write logs on the SD card, like the demo application does.

 ## Configuration
-* You need to configure the SLF4J with a configuration file **Logback.xml** that goes in the /assets folder.
-An example configuration file is provided in the sample project, and more detailed explanation is provided at [logback-android]
 * Fabric.io has to be added to the project, as every project must acquire it's own unique API key for Crashlytics to work.
 This can be done easily via the [Fabric.io] Android Studio plugin.

 ## Usage